-DN is the most common diabetic complication, rapidly leading to ESRD [9] if active prevention and control measures are not taken, thus hurting patient's the health.
+Diabetic nephropathy is the most common diabetic complication, which, if not actively and properly controlled could rapidly lead to end stage renal failure [9], thereby harming the patient's health.
 Therefore, actively investigating approaches to prevent or delay DN has become the focus of medical research.
 It has been pointed out that ANXA1 mimetic peptide AC2-26 can effectively alleviate myocardial injury in diabetic mice [10].
-This study reported that ANXA1 might substantially slow down the development of renal injury through regulation of p38MAPK/NF-kB p65 pathway in mice with type I diabetes.
+This study reported that ANXA1 might substantially slow down the development of renal injury through regulation of p38MAPK/NF- κ B p65 pathway in mice with type I diabetes.

-The type-1 DN model constructed bv streptozotocin administration is a classic model [11], that has been extensively used to screen drugs and explore the mechanisms of human DN.
-This study demonstrated that streptozotocintreated diabetic mice had lower body weight, higher FBG. and higher lipometabolic disturbance of TG, TC, LDL, and ox-LDL.
-In addition, there was increase in the levels of KI, 24 h urinary protein, Cr, and BUN in the MG when compared to CG, suggesting that the ANXA1 mimetic peptide, AC2-26, effectively reduced renal tissue injury and improved renal function in diabetic mice.
-Wu et al [12] showed that AC2-26 has the potential to reduce renal injury in db/db mice and diabetic ANXA1 knockout mice.
-However, this study aimed to investigate the pathogenesis of diabetic kidney injury.

-DN is a significant microvascular complication of diabetes, whose occurrence and development of inflammatory response plays a vital role.
+The type-1 DN model induced by streptozotocin administration is a classic model [11], which has been extensively used to screen drugs and explore the mechanisms of human DN.
+This study demonstrated that streptozotocin-treated diabetic mice had lower body weight, higher FBG, and higher lipometabolic disturbance of TG, TC, LDL, and ox-LDL.
+In addition, there was an increase in the levels of KI, 24 h urinary protein, Cr, and BUN in the MG in contrast to the CG, suggesting that the ANXA1 mimetic peptide AC2-26 effectively reduced renal tissue injury and improved renal function in diabetic mice.
+Wu et al [12] showed that AC2-26 has potential to reduce renal injury in db/db mice and diabetic ANXA1 knockout mice.
+However, this study aims to examine the pathogenesis of diabetic kidney injury.
+This DN is a significant microvascular complication of diabetes, which occurrence and development of inflammatory response play a vital role.
 The pro-inflammatory cytokines of TNF- α , IL-6, IL-1 β , and IL-18 are released by an inflammatory response, and they participate in the immune responses [13].
-The P38MAPK/NF- κ B-mediated immune-inflammatory signaling promotes an increase in TNF- α , IL-6, IL-1 β , and IL-18 production after activation [14], which further exacerbates diabetic kidney injury.
-This study showed that TNF- α , IL-6, IL-1 β and IL-18 levels in serum and renal tissue of diabetic mice increased significantly, possibly accounting for the renal inflammation and impaired renal function in diabetic mice.
+The P38MAPK/NFkB mediated immune-inflammatory signaling can promote an increase in TNF- α , IL-6, IL-1 β , and IL-18 production after activation [14], which further escalates diabetic kidney injury.